How Your Business is Perceived Online Will Affect Sales – Here’s How to Manage Your Online Reputation

 4. Pick your battles.
 You can’t win them all, nor should you try.
 If someone does a search on your company and nothing negative comes up for pages and pages, that might be a problem, too, because, after all, no person or entity is perfect, and people know this.
 When people perform searches, they’re looking for honest information, not sanitized information that’s all squeaky clean.
 In fact, a negative blog post that also includes an “UPDATE” addendum that goes on to explain how your company reached out and fixed the issue will go a long way in showing people that you’re a class-act and professional.

 5. Don’t forget your employees.
 Ah, your employees.
 They would never, ever say anything negative about your company or say something that reflects poorly on your company, right?
 Guess again.
 Employees are human.
 Some will make mistakes (like tweeting from a company Twitter account when they think they’re tweeting from their own personal profile).
-And some might not “go quietly” when they get laid off, as evidenced by this Twitter account takeover by some disgruntled former employees.
+And some might not “go quietly” when they get laid off.
 Suddenly, your online reputation has just soured, and it’s thanks to the people you thought had your back.
 So what can you do?
 First, it can really help to have some sort of social media policy for your employees.
 It does not need to be pages long or full of legalese.
 But it should clearly state what’s OK and not OK.
 Second, you should have a process in place for changing ALL social media passwords when an employee is fired, let go, or leaves on his or her own and you should have a repository for all of this info (and a way to disseminate the new info to employees who need access).

 6. Have a plan in place for promoting the good stuff.
 If you haven’t been monitoring your online reputation, you might be surprised what surfaces to the top when you do a Google search on your company name.
 The best way to combat what comes up in the top of search engines is to make sure you’re doing a good job producing positive content: adding fresh customer testimonials; issuing press releases online about new products/services, innovations, or new customers (note: these releases aren’t necessarily to garner press, but rather to promote the positive); issuing case studies; and so forth.